 Another good place to look is large used-item sales held by churches or nonprofits.
 There is usually a lot of material to go through, and it’s all in one place.

-Don’t buy something because it’s trendy.
+Don’t buy something just because it’s currently one of the top design trends in the market and you want in on the action.
 Sure, vintage mason jars are trending, but what are you going to do with six trendy mason jars?

 You’ve got your antique or vintage piece, and how exactly do you meld that into the decorating plan?